Morpher-io/morpher-farcaster/farcarster.md

 Details about the Farcaster client running the Mini App.
 This should be considered untrusted

+* `platformType`: indicates whether the Mini App is running on 'web' or 'mobile' platform
 * `clientFid`: the self-reported FID of the client (e.g. 9152 for Warpcast)
 * `added`: whether the user has added the Mini App to the client
 * `safeAreaInsets`: insets to avoid areas covered by navigation elements that obscure the view